 The LF-30 Electrified is powered by in-wheel electric motors with a body design that allows them to be pushed out to the corners of the car.
 Without the need for a traditional hood, the BEV offers a new look for the Lexus signature spindle.
 Huge gull-wing style doors make it easy to enter the front and rear seats.

 The cockpit features next-generation interfaces, such as gesture control, and enhanced presentation of vehicle information through augmented reality (AR).
 The glass roof above the rear seats includes a “SkyGate” display window that uses AR to display information.
 LF-30 also includes “Lexus Airporter” drone support that could be used to transport luggage from a home doorstep to the car, for example.

-News source, photos (as noted) and videos courtesy Toyota Motor Corp., Lexus International, and the Japan Automobile Manufacturers Association (JAMA)
+News sources and photos (as noted) courtesy of Toyota Motor Corp., Lexus International, and the Japan Automobile Manufacturers Association (JAMA)